MicrosoftDocs/VBA-Docs/Office-F1-Landing/a-module-is-not-a-valid-type-office-shared-vblr6-chm1015669.md

 ---
-title: Un módulo no tiene un tipo válido, Office Shared [vblr6.chm1015669]
+title: A module is not a valid type, Office Shared [vblr6.chm1015669]
 keywords: vblr6.chm1015669
 f1_keywords:
 - vblr6.chm1015669